Rwanda Gorilla Trekking and Kayaking

 Morning Waterfall Hike.
 On to Lake Kivu.

-After an exhilarating morning we drive a couple of hours or so to the shores of Lake Kivu.
+After an exhilarating morning and a well deserved lunch at Nyungwe Top View we drive a couple of hours or so to the shores of Lake Kivu.
 Surrounded by mountains, blue and deep, it’s a beautiful site and ideal for kayaking with its crenulated shoreline, verdant surroundings and sandy beaches.
 It is among the world’s 20 deepest and most voluminous freshwater lakes.

 We walk along the lakeshore Congo Nile trail, meeting locals along the way and admiring agricultural fields set beneath the impressive mountains.
 We return to our lodge to rest and prepare for the start of tomorrow’s kayaking.

 Activity: Morning walk 2-4 miles.
 Afternoon 2-3 miles.

 After an orientation and safety talk on kayaking, we start paddling north along the lake’s shore.
 Our distance is moderate and while the kayaking portion of this trip doesn’t require any experience, however you are more likely to enjoy it if you do have some experience.
 We stop as we wish, and enjoy a picnic lunch along the way.
 The pleasantly warm, fresh water and fantastic scenery are sure to rejuvenate.

 Activity: Kayaking: 8 miles ( 13 km) (This can be extended to 22 km if some wish to paddle more.)

 Lake Kayaking North in the “Bay of Islands”

 A beautiful day of paddling along the shore and among islands on the lake.
 We keep our eyes open for African fish eagles that dip in the lake to catch fish and monkeys jumping in the trees.
 If lucky we may even see the Congo clawless otter.
 We lunch on one of the islands and take a short nature walk to the island’s summit for fantastic views along the lake.

 Late afternoon we arrive at our island camp, set up in advance of our arrival and providing a natural way to experience the tranquillity of the lake.
 In the early evening we paddle out on the lake to hear the singing fishermen that are a magical part of life on Lake Kivu.